Prepare for a visit with this interactive look into the exhibition.

 This exhibition is organized by the Kimbell Art Museum in collaboration with the Fine Arts Museums of San Francisco.
-Presenting Sponsors: John A. and Cynthia Fry Gunn, the San Francisco Auxiliary of the Fine Arts Museums, and Diane B. Wilsey.
+Presenting Sponsors: Bank of the West, John A. and Cynthia Fry Gunn, the San Francisco Auxiliary of the Fine Arts Museums, Diane B. Wilsey.
 Conservator’s Circle: Mrs. Carole McNeil.
-Benefactor’s Circle: Lisa and Douglas Goldman Fund, and Lucinda B. Watson.
+Benefactor’s Circle: Lisa and Douglas Goldman Fund , Lucinda B. Watson.
 Patron’s Circle: George and Marie Hecksher, Mrs. Anne G. McWilliams, and David A. Wollenberg.
-Additional support is provided by Mrs. George Hopper Fitch, Carol Nelson and Kathryn Urban, the Michael M. Peacock Foundation, Marianne H. Peterson, and Andrea and Mary Barbara Schultz.
+Additional support is provided by Sonja and Bill Davidow, Mrs. George Hopper Fitch, Carol Nelson and Kathryn Urban, the Michael M. Peacock Foundation, Marianne H. Peterson, and Andrea and Mary Barbara Schultz.

 The exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.